SethKhalif/SethKhalif/README.md

 - 👋 Hi, I’m @SethKhalif
 - 👀 I’m interested in learning new and old codes
-- 🌱 I’m currently learning python and cybersecurity
+- 🌱 I’m currently learning Cybersecurity
 - 💞️ I’m looking to collaborate on working on my first project
 - 📫 How to reach me sethemma10@yahoo.com